Elshraby/DeepAerofoil/README.md

 3. Build the training model.
 4. Fit the data into the model and make predictions
 5. Evaluate and Improve the model.

-## Overview
-This project involved compiling a comprehensive dataset of 110 unique airfoils, focusing on essential aerodynamic parameters such as:

-* Reynolds number
-* Lift coefficient (Cl)
-* Drag coefficient (Cd)
-A convolutional neural network (CNN) was designed and implemented using PyTorch to predict the aerodynamic performance of these airfoils based on their shapes and specified conditions.
 The project also employed scikit-learn for data splitting, normalization, and evaluation of the model.

 ### Key Features